#8: Containers and Virtualization + 🍕

 Containerization

-Containerization just at the supervisor level, managing applications.
-But to provide isolation, we need to use capabilities built into the linux kernel, called namespaces.
+Containerization occurs just at the supervisor level, managing applications.
+But to provide isolation, we need to use capabilities built into the Linux kernel, called namespaces.

-Namespaces are hilariouly complicated (man 7 namespaces).
+Namespaces are hilariously complicated (man 7 namespaces).
 But generally, each namespace groups a set of resources: from within a namespace, processes see a different view of the world.

 But, if a container can access the same files as the host then there’s not a lot of isolation… this is what mount namespaces are for!
 The docker daemon (or other software) will create a mount namespace, and then choose it’s own view of what should be part of it - we could choose entirely different things to mount, or we could mirror parts of the host system.
 This way / outside of the container can have entirely different contents than / in the container!